 Toads can eat over 100 insects per night.
 They’ll eat worms, slugs, crickets, grasshoppers, beetles, flies, gnats, and mosquitoes.
 With these large appetites, why wouldn’t you want to setup a toad-friendly environment in your yard and garden?

-If you don’t want to cut a hole into the pot, you can also put it on its side and bury it partially in the ground.
-By burying it partially, you allow the toad to have a digging area to make it more comfy.
+Check out this thread on All Things Plants for directions on how to make cute toad houses.
+If you don’t want to cut a hole into a pot, you can also put it on its side and bury it partially in the ground.
+By burying it partially, you allow the toad to have a digging area to make it comfier.
 You want an opening that is large enough for the toad to fit, but not so large that a predator can reach the toad.
 Another option is to arrange flat rocks, keeping a small space underneath.
 If you want something that will stay in place, you can use concrete and then put the rocks on top so it looks more natural.

+You can also put out a solar-powered yard light near your toad house to attract insects.
 Remember to try to avoid lawn and garden chemicals.
 The skin of toads is highly permeable and chemicals can easily kill toads.

 The Color of Your Clothes Matters

-Two genera of mosquitoes, Aedes and Ochlerotatus, prefer dark colored clothes over white, khaki, green, or yellow.
+Two genera of mosquitoes, Aedes and Ochlerotatus, prefer dark-colored clothes over white, khaki, green, or yellow.
 According to studies, not all mosquitoes seem to have a color preference, but just in case, you should try to wear light colors over dark colors.